 The city of Seattle and its Department of Transportation are putting a 20-year transit master plan into action to respond to forecasts of tremendous growth in population and jobs.
 Part of that plan includes the implementation of seven new RapidRide lines as part of a partnership with King County Metro Transit, which operates transit in Seattle and its surrounding suburbs.
-CDM Smith is providing grant-writing support, traffic analysis and early-phase design services for the first of those projects: a $120 million BRT line running along Madison Street, a vital east-west high-capacity corridor that crosses Seattle’s downtown, multiple employment centers and densely populated neighborhoods.
+CDM Smith is providing grant-writing support, traffic analysis and engineering design services for the first of those projects: a $120 million bus rapid transit (BRT) line running along Madison Street, a vital east-west high-capacity corridor that crosses Seattle’s downtown, multiple employment centers and densely populated neighborhoods.

 Meeting Growth with Mobility